wikichen/sketch-android-kit/README.md

 * deprecate buttons (match "official" style guide)
 * need to scale down to XHDPI for ease of exportability (!)
 * and more...

+## License

+The project is released under the MIT license.
+See `LICENSE` for more details.